Major histocompatibility complex: Genes

 The MHC gene family is divided into three subgroups: MHC class I, MHC class II, and MHC class III.
 Among all those genes present in MHC, there are two types of genes coding for the proteins MHC class I molecules and MHC class II molecules that are directly involved in the antigen presentation.
 These genes are highly polymorphic, 19031 alleles of class I HLA, and 7183 of class II HLA are deposited for human in the IMGT database.

 Proteins

 MHC class I

-MHC class I molecules are expressed in some nucleated cells and also in platelets—in essence all cells but red blood cells.
+MHC class I molecules are expressed in all nucleated cells and also in platelets—in essence all cells but red blood cells.
 It presents epitopes to killer T cells, also called cytotoxic T lymphocytes (CTLs).
-A CTL expresses CD8 receptors, in addition to T-cell receptors (TCR)s.
+A CTL expresses CD8 receptors, in addition to T-cell receptors (TCRs).
 When a CTL's CD8 receptor docks to a MHC class I molecule, if the CTL's TCR fits the epitope within the MHC class I molecule, the CTL triggers the cell to undergo programmed cell death by apoptosis.
 Thus, MHC class I helps mediate cellular immunity, a primary means to address intracellular pathogens, such as viruses and some bacteria, including bacterial L forms, bacterial genus Mycoplasma, and bacterial genus Rickettsia.
 In humans, MHC class I comprises HLA-A, HLA-B, and HLA-C molecules.